Bernard Lord: Premier

 In 2004, Lord's government came under fire over a variety of unpopular stances, most notably changes to health care.
 These included closures of beds at hospitals in Miramichi and Dalhousie, and consolidation of four hospitals in the Upper Saint John River Valley into one.
 The Liberals, under leader Shawn Graham, led in public opinion polls as of the summer of 2004 and maintained that lead; however, Lord remained the most favoured Leader to be Premier of New Brunswick for a time.

 On August 10, 2006, Lord announced that on August 19, he would be calling an election for September 18.
 This election call was in response to the loss of a caucus member, Peter Mesheau, who announced his intention to resign to work in the private sector.
 The resignation would have caused Lord to slip into a minority government and the subsequent by-election could have flipped the balance of power to the Liberals.
 Lord decided that instead of a by-election deciding the fate of his government, he would let the people choose.
-Some observers saw Lord's election call as a bold move considering his popularity numbers had only recently started to surpass the Liberal Leader.
+Some observers saw Lord's election call as a bold move considering his popularity numbers had only recently started to surpass the Liberal leader Graham.

 In the head-to-head campaign that followed, Lord lost the government to the Liberals, who took 29 seats to 26 for the Conservatives.
 The Tories did manage to win the popular vote, besting the Liberals 47.5% to 47.2%.
 Lord left the Premier's Office on October 3, 2006.

 On December 13, 2006, Lord announced that he was resigning as PC leader, further he said he would resign his legislative seat in Moncton East on January 31, 2007.